aniuska/Visualisation-spenser/Readme.md

-# Designing and implementing an innovative visualisation engine for SPENSER
+# Designing and implementing an innovative visualisation engine

-SPENSER, Synthetic Population Estimation and Scenario Projection Model, is is a comprehensive synthetic population estimation and projection model that employs dynamic microsimulation techniques.
-SPENSER provides a set of tools to allows the user to customise scenario parametrs to generate a scenario projection output and visualise it.
+The Synthetic Population Estimation and Scenario Projection Model (SPENSER) is a comprehensive synthetic population estimation and projection model that employs dynamic microsimulation techniques.
+SPENSER provides a set of tools that allows the user to customise scenario parameters to generate a scenario projection output and visualise it.

-The aim of this project is to create an innovative visualisation engine which combines interactive maps and projections plots.
-This visualisation engine will communicate findings effectively to support the evidence-based decision making as well as produce more explainable simulation results, revealing their usefulness.
+The aim of this project is to create an innovative visualisation engine for SPENSER which combines interactive maps and projections plots.
+This visualisation engine will communicate findings effectively to support the evidence-based decision making as well as produce more explainable simulation results, revealing the usefulness of such results.

 ### A web-based dashboard-like interactive visualistion tool to display: